andreazann/real-time-glasses-detection-tf/README.md

 1. Open `gen_annotation.py` in the root of the repo.
 Replace in line 14 "Glasses" and "NoGlasses" with the names of your labels.
 Save it.
 2. Run `gen_annotation.py` with `python gen_annotation.py`
 3. Run `update_config.py` with `python update_config.py`
-4. Train the model with `python Tensorflow/models/research/object_detection/model_main_tf2.py --model_dir=Tensorflow/workspace/models/my_ssd_mobnet --pipeline_config_path=Tensorflow/workspace/models/my_ssd_mobnet/pipeline.config --num_train_steps=10000` where in num_train_steps you can choose how many timesteps train the model
+4. Train the model with `python Tensorflow/models/research/object_detection/model_main_tf2.py --model_dir=Tensorflow/workspace/models/my_ssd_mobnet --pipeline_config_path=Tensorflow/workspace/models/my_ssd_mobnet/pipeline.config --num_train_steps=10000` where in num_train_steps you can choose how many timesteps train the model.
+In the end if your model's loss is below 0.150 then it's good enough.

 ## Run the model